audacity/audacity/README.txt

-You should have received a copy of the GNU General Public License along with this program (in a file called LICENSE.txt); if not, go to https://www.gnu.org/licenses/old-licenses/gpl-2.0.html or write to
+You should have received a copy of the GNU General Public License along with this program (in a file called LICENSE.txt); if not, go to https://www.gnu.org/licenses/old-licenses/gpl-2.0.html or write to:

   Free Software Foundation, Inc.
   59 Temple Place - Suite 330